ARM-software/CMSIS-DSP/ComputeGraph/documentation/Generic.md

 As consequence, in Python side you should never copy those structs since it would copy the reference.
 You should instead copy the members of the struct.

 If you don't plan on generating a Python scheduler, you can just use whatever name you want for the `python_name`.
 It will be ignored by the C++ code generation.

+## Function and constant nodes

+A Compute graph C++ wrapper is useful when the software components you use have a state that needs to be initialized in the C++ constructor, and preserved between successive calls to the `run` method of the wrapper.

+Most CMSIS-DSP functions have no state.
+The compute graph framework is providing some ways to easily use functions in the graph without having to write a wrapper.

+This feature is relying on the nodes:

+* `Unary`
+* `Binary`
+* `Dsp`
+* `Constant`

+All of this is explained in detail in the [simple example with CMSIS-DSP](../examples/simpledsp/README.md).